redhat-developer/openshift-actions/README.md

+## This repository has been moved

+`openshift-actions` has been moved to the [`redhat-actions`](https://github.com/redhat-actions) org, and repurposed as [`oc-installer`](https://github.com/redhat-actions/oc-installer).

+This repository remains to prevent breaking existing workflows, but will no longer be maintained.

 # Openshift Extension for GitHub Actions

 The OpenShift Extension for GitHub Actions gives you the ability to create workflows to automate the deployment process to [OpenShift](https://github.com/openshift/origin)

 ## Inputs: